 <a href=”Subscribe.php” rel=”nofollow”>Subscribe</a>

-Google drops these links from their web map, even though those pages will still appear in their index (given the fact that other external sites are linking link to that page).
+Google drops these links from its web maps even though those pages will still appear in its indexes (given the fact that other external sites are linking to that page).
 They can also show up in the index if they are on your sitemap.

-- How to use nofollow – Use nofollow on content you don’t trust like user comments, paid inks or prioritizing which links should be crawled.
+- How to use nofollow – Use nofollow on content you don’t trust, e.g., user comments or paid inks.
+Also use it when prioritizing which links should be crawled.
 Since search bots can’t subscribe to your email newsletter or RSS feed, you would nofollow these links.

-- Pay attention to site architecture – It’s important to remember that creating SEO friendly URLs and easy navigation to begin with will be far more effective than going on a nofollow witch hunt.
+- Pay attention to site’s architecture – It’s important to remember that creating SEO-friendly URLs and easy navigation to begin with will be far more effective than going on a nofollow witch hunt.

 Speeding up your blog